MicrosoftDocs/Viva/Viva/goals/box-integration.md

 6. This opens up a pop-up window where you can grant access to Box to integrate with Viva Goals.
 This access allows Viva Goals to read and download files from your Box account.

-## How to connect a spreadsheet in Box to an OKR?
+## How to connect a spreadsheet in Box to an OKR

-Once you've configured the connection, the next step is to start linking OKRs to the spreadsheets in Box.
+Once you have configured the connection, the next step is to start linking OKRs to the spreadsheets in Box.

 1. Once the connection is established, select the KPIs you would want to reflect within the objective from your spreadsheet in Box.
 To do this, select **edit integration** which comes up when you select the Box icon.